Da-Kaine/LMMQ--prompt-Queuing-and-remote-prompt-execution-for-local-llm/README.md

 - If the app cannot connect to the server, prompts are saved offline.
 - The local queue persists until the server is reachable again.
+- The server can also operate offline and stores input/output in its own encrypted database.

 ### 5. Automatic Sync

 - When the server (PC) becomes available, the app automatically sends all queued prompts in order.
+- Likewise, when the client comes back online, the server syncs saved prompts and outputs back to the client.
+- All data transferred is encrypted for security.

 ### 6. Ping System